vicompany/ezpz-flexbox-grid/README.md

 * IE10 when using [Autoprefixer](https://github.com/postcss/autoprefixer)
 * Uses [BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) for grid classes
 * Many optional features to reduce CSS bloat
-* Define and use columns or fractions
+* Define and use fractions
 * Infinite nesting
 * Create and name your own breakpoints
 * Custom namespacing